 If you have a large amount of tech debt, there are a few things that you can do to right the ship:

-- Define tech debt
+- Define technical debt

 Start by establishing a company-wide definition of tech debt.
 Because tech debt has such a significant impact on the business overall, it cannot be pigeonholed into a tech department issue.

 Of course, tech debt can be defined by the actual financial costs that go into creating workarounds with outdated equipment, software, etc. However, it can also include staffing required to create workarounds, a slower go-to-market timeframe, decreased flexibility, and more.

 Before you can really address technical debt, you have to have a specific definition that is shared and agreed upon within the organization.

 To help keep an eye on resources that are being drained by tech debt, create a tracking system that allows executives and other leaders to see its impact.
 Put these costs on P&L statements so that each department can see how they are affected by tech debt.

 This is useful for two reasons.
 First, it can be easy to underestimate the impact that tech debt has on your business, especially for non-IT departments.
 By creating a space where everyone can see the impact, leaders can fully understand how this issue impacts their department.

 Second, when everyone is on the same page about the impact of tech debt, it’s much easier to create a united front dedicated to achieving technical equity.